rogerix4/Plutus-Scroo/README.md

-# Plutus Bitcoin Brute Forcer
+# Plutus Bitcoin Brute Forcer, memcached workaround to the memory issue

 A Bitcoin wallet collider that brute forces random wallet addresses